 - Cruciferous vegetables: An extract from broccoli called sulforaphane protects against brain inflammation and lessens injury to neurons.

 Finally, a newer option that is not quite “medical” yet, but is now being heavily studied is cannabis (medical marijuana).
 Some of the active ingredients in marijuana can reduce neuroinflammation.
 One of the major psychoactive components of cannabis is called cannabidiol (CBD), and Brazilian researchers found it reduced neuroinflammation in mice.

 This is good news for those who live where the whole plant marijuana is not yet legal as medicine, as some of those states will allow access to CBD-only options that are derived from hemp.
-The laws around medical marijuana and CBD are constantly changing, so I recommend you visit the Marijuana Policy Project site to get up to date information on laws in your state.
+The laws around medical marijuana and CBD are constantly changing, so I recommend you visit the Marijuana Policy Project site to get up-to-date information on laws in your state.

-Other studies have focused on combination of THC (the psychoactive component of marijuana responsible for the “high”) along with CBD.
+Other studies have focused on a combination of THC (the psychoactive component of marijuana responsible for the “high”) along with CBD.
 Spanish researchers used a toxin to produce brain inflammation in rats.
-Afterwards, the rats that received a combination of THC and CBD extract showed less inflammation and damage in their brains.
+Afterward, the rats that received a combination of THC and CBD extract showed less inflammation and damage in their brains.

 For More Information Related Fibromyalgia Visit below sites: